miikargh/pelagic/README.md

 # Aleatoric Bloom Generator

-A pure frontend implementation of the "Tidal Orchestra" technique used by Hans Zimmer and Radiohead for *(ocean) bloom*.
+A React-based web app demonstrating the "Tidal Orchestra" aleatoric music technique used by Hans Zimmer and Radiohead for *(ocean) bloom*.

 ## The Concept